Goldfish & Koi Ponds

 If you are considering building a pond; the use of fresh concrete and mortar may leach harmful chemicals into the water; these materials must be cured for 6 months to a year depending on your climate.
 If the KH (carbonate) levels in your freshwater source are on the high side of the comfort zone, avoid using concrete, as the lime concrete is made from increases these levels.

-Algae in Goldfish Ponds
+Algae in Goldfish or Koi Ponds

+Algae gives a new pond an aged look.
 In a fully cycled pond, algae helps to create an almost maintenance free

 If your stocking level is low, nitrate production should also be low, and you may not have to exchange much pond water, however, it's always necessary to add water that has evaporated.
 We call this topping off the pond.
 This act also keeps a valuable mineral content.
 The biggest mistake pond keepers make is overstocking.

 Test for nitrates to make certain your fish aren't at risk for nitrate poisoning.
 Safe levels are 10 to 20 ppm.
+Test regularly for nitrates..

 Locate your new pond in an area of your yard that is free of falling leaves or debris.
 In the fall, leaves can quickly cover the water's surface reducing oxygen levels.
 Leaves and even pine needles that are not soon removed leach tannin into the water which is toxic to goldfish